santosr2/airflow-community-chart/charts/airflow/docs/faq/security/set-jwt-secret.md

 ### Auto-Generation (Default)

-If you do NOT set `airflow.jwtSecret`, the chart will automatically generate a random JWT secret during deployment.
+If you do NOT set `airflow.jwtSecret` or `airflow.jwtSecretName`, the chart will automatically generate a random JWT secret during deployment.
 This works fine for:
 - Development environments
 - Testing
 - Single-deployment scenarios

-⚠️ **Important**: Auto-generated secrets change on each `helm upgrade`, which will cause all Airflow components to restart with authentication failures until they pick up the new secret.
+⚠️ **CRITICAL FOR PRODUCTION**: Auto-generated secrets change on each `helm upgrade`, which will cause:
+  - **Service Disruption**: All Airflow components will experience authentication failures
+  - **Component Restarts**: All pods (API Server, DAG Processor, Scheduler, Workers) will restart
+  - **Task Failures**: Running tasks may fail due to JWT authentication errors
+  - **Downtime**: Typically 2-5 minutes until all components synchronize with the new secret

+**Production Requirement**: ALWAYS set an explicit `jwtSecretName` to avoid these issues.

 ### Manual Configuration (Production Recommended)

-For production deployments, you should explicitly set `airflow.jwtSecret` to ensure:
+For production deployments, you should explicitly set `airflow.jwtSecretName` to ensure:
 - **Persistence** - Secret remains the same across helm upgrades
 - **Consistency** - All components use the identical secret
 - **Control** - You manage secret rotation on your schedule